jananipands/jananipands/README.md

-# 💫 About Me:
+# Hello! 👋:
-Hi, I'm Janani, a 4th-year Computer Science student and an aspiring Full-Stack Developer.
-Through my coursework and internships, I have gained experience in front-end and back-end development.
-I am excited about leveraging my skills to create innovative solutions and contribute to the ever-evolving tech industry.
-Seeking New Grad opportunities to kickstart my career in Spring 2024.
+I'm Janani, a 4th-year student majoring Computer Science and an aspiring Full-Stack Developer.
+I enjoy crafting web and mobile applications, and hope to experiment with more frameworks in the future.
+Currently, I am building an e-commerce application using Angular, Typescript, and Firebase.
+I am seeking New Grad roles in Software Engineering to kickstart my career in 2024!

-## 🌐 Socials:
+## 🌐 Connect with me on LinkedIn!
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/janani-p)

 # 💻 Tech Stack: